Day of Rage (Bahrain): Events leading to the protests

 A few weeks before the protests, the Cabinet of Bahrain made a number of concessions, including increasing social spending and offering to free some of the minors arrested in the Manama incident in August.
 On 4 February, several hundred Bahrainis gathered in front of the Egyptian embassy in Manama to express support for anti-government protesters there.
 According to The Wall Street Journal, this was "one of the first such gatherings to be held in the oil-rich Persian Gulf states."
 At the gathering, Ibrahim Sharif, the secretary-general of the National Democratic Action Society (Wa'ad), called for "local reform."

 On 11 February, hundreds of Bahrainis and Egyptians took to the streets near the Egyptian embassy in Manama to celebrate the fall of Egypt's president Hosni Mubarak following the successful Egyptian Revolution of 2011.
 Security forces reacted swiftly to contain the crowd by setting a number of roadblocks.
 In the Khutbah preceding Friday prayer, Shiekh Isa Qassim, a leading Shia cleric, said "the winds of change in the Arab world [are] unstoppable".
 He demanded an end to torture and discrimination, the release of political activists and a rewriting of the constitution.

-Appearing on the state media, king Hamad announced that each family would be given 1,000 Bahraini Dinars ($2,650) to celebrate the tenth anniversary of the National Action Charter referendum.
+Appearing on the state media, king Hamad announced that each family would be given 1,000 Bahraini dinars ($2,650) to celebrate the tenth anniversary of the National Action Charter referendum.
 Agence France-Presse linked payments to the 14 February demonstration plans.

 The next day, the Bahrain Centre for Human Rights sent an open letter to the king urging him to avoid a "worst-case scenario" by introducing a wide range of reforms, including "releasing more than 450 detainees including [Bahraini] human rights defenders, religious figures and more than 110 children, dissolv[ing] the security apparatus and prosecut[ing] its official[s] responsible [for] violations".
 At night, residents of Jidhafs held a public dinner banquet to celebrate the fall of Egypt's president.

 On 13 February, authorities set up a number of checkpoints and increased the presence of security forces in key locations such as shopping malls.
 Al Jazeera interpreted the move as "a clear warning against holding Monday's [14 February] rally".
-At night, police fired tear gas and rubber bullets on a small group of youth who organized a protest in Karzakan after a wedding ceremony.
+At night, police fired tear gas and rubber bullets on a small group of youths who organized a protest in Karzakan after a wedding ceremony.
 According to a photographer working for the Associated Press, several people were injured and others suffered from the effects of tear gas.
-Bahrain's Ministry of Interior said that about 100 individuals who gathered in an unauthorized rally in the village attacked security forces injuring three policemen and in response police fired two rubber bullets, one of which rebounded from the ground, injuring a protester.
+Bahrain's Ministry of Interior said that about 100 individuals who gathered in an unauthorized rally in the village attacked security forces, injuring three policemen, and that police responded by firing two rubber bullets, one of which rebounded from the ground, injuring a protester.
 Small protests and clashes occurred in other locations as well, such as Sabah Al Salem, Sitra, Bani Jamra and Tashan, leading to minor injuries among both protesters and security forces.